Nova Scotia embracing renewable energy

 He says the benefit a large regulated utility brings to the game is a healthy balance sheet and the ability to access cheap capital.
 This, he argues, ultimately leads to more affordable projects that bring the best value to ratepayers and stability to the market.

-Nova Scotia Power is now investing in tidal energy demonstrations in the Bay of Fundy, investigating co-firing of biomass in its coal plants, capturing waste heat from its natural gas plants, and erecting wind turbines across the province.
+Nova Scotia Power is now going green by investing in tidal energy demonstrations in the Bay of Fundy, investigating co-firing of biomass in its coal plants, capturing waste heat from its natural gas plants, and erecting wind turbines across the province.
 The carbon cap keeps the pressure on, reinforced by the government's renewable energy targets.

 As if to signal a new era, an old decommissioned coal plant in Halifax harbour is being retrofitted as the company's new headquarters.
 The building will be LEED certified gold.
 It will have a green roof with solar panels.
 It will also be wrapped in a super-insulated glass skin and heated and cooled with a geoexchange system that uses harbour water.